 Your Cat Kneads You

-Does your cat rhythmically paddle her front paws into you like she’s kneading bread dough?
-Also known as “making biscuits,” it’s an instinctive behavior that usually starts when a newborn kitten kneads her mother’s chest to start the milk flowing.
+Does your cat rhythmically paddle their front paws into you like they are kneading bread dough?
+Also known as “making biscuits,” it’s an instinctive behavior that usually starts when a newborn kitten kneads their mother’s chest to start the milk flowing.
 Cats often continue this behavior later in life as a way to calm themselves down, to mark you with the scent glands in their paw pads or just because they feel comfortable with you.

 What about your cat’s other weird behaviors?
-They may just be her way of keeping you guessing.
+That may just be their way of keeping you guessing.

 The information in this blog has been developed with our veterinarian and is designed to help educate pet parents.
 If you have questions or concerns about your pet's health or nutrition, please talk with your veterinarian.